As an Amazon Associate I earn from qualifying purchases.

 That being said, the difference between the picture quality would be very marginal, unless you are peeping the pixels from a close distance.
 Video formats where actions and motions are better rendered by Sony than Epson.

-See also BenQ TH685 vs Optoma HD28HDR: Which is Better?
+See also Yaber Y60 vs Yaber Y61: Which One is Better?

 Projection Technology